 1999-2000: For better description and easier understanding, a structure was set for each Global Challenge: a general overview of the situation and potential trends; regional specifics and trends; actions to address the challenge; specific comments or relevant papers; indicators to follow progress.

 2000-2001: The process for assessing progress on each challenge and the global future as a whole has been developed.
 A Delphi study was conducted to determine which are the best indicators to assess progress (or regress) for each challenge, and which are the best and worst values for those indicators in 10 years.

-2001-2012: The updating of the Global Challenges contiued, being published in the annual State of the Future reports.
-For easier reading, a short overview of the challenges with regional considerations was published in the print sections of the report, while the increasingly detailed and more documented reserach was published in the CD accompaning the reports.
+2001-2012: The updating of the Global Challenges continued, being published in the annual State of the Future reports.
+For easier reading, a short overview of the challenges with regional considerations was published in the print sections of the report, while the increasingly detailed and more documented research was published in the CD accompanying the reports.

-Since 2012: the process of updating of the Global Challenges has been improved by completely moving it into cyberspace, as part of the Global Futures INtelligence System (GFIS) Here, each Challenge has a comprehensive menu (see below), refernces are linked directly to the source, and each challenge has a review panel that continuously updates the content and reviews the suggestions provided by other readers or participants.
+Since 2012: the process of updating of the Global Challenges has been improved by completely moving it into cyberspace, as part of the Global Futures Intelligence System (GFIS) Here, references are linked directly to the source, and each challenge has a review panel that continuously updates the content and reviews the suggestions provided by other readers or participants.
 Therefore, the Global Challenges emerge as a global collective, independent, objective, and well-documented view of the world situation and perspective, with suggested actions to address them, sources for further details, relevant organizations and news sources, as well as the possibility of the public to contribute their own views or conduct dialog with experts on specific issues of interest.

 SOFI continues to be computed each year.
 A Real-Time Delphi is conducted before each computation to collect opinions on the indicators and values to be included, as well as potential actions to improve the global future.